Language and Syntax Documentation

 }

-This example defines a signer named alice, which uses the stacks::connect wallet.
+This example defines a signer named alice, which uses the stacks::web_wallet signer.
 This signer definition will generate a prompt in the Web UI to connect a wallet, provide a public key via message signature, and to sign all transactions using this wallet as a signer.

 Actions